Computer Science vs. Information Technology

 When you major in computer science, you can earn either a bachelor of arts degree (BA) or a bachelor of science degree (BS), depending on where you choose to go to school.
 Some schools offer one or the other, while others, like North Central College for example, offer both.
 These programs typically take four years of full-time study to complete.

 Computer science students will generally take a variety of classes on computing technology and analysis, as well as more general courses on business skills.
 Your exact schedule will depend on your school.
-To give you an idea of what to expect, here’s a selection of courses from the computer science degree program at North Central College:
+To give you an idea of what to expect, here’s a selection of computer science courses from the computer science degree program at North Central College:

 - CSCE 160 - Introduction to Computer Programming